Quick Answer

-No — a shared mailbox itself does not require a license in Microsoft 365 or Google Workspace.
-But there are exceptions, and there's a hidden cost most teams don't think about: the mailbox is free, but tracking its performance isn't — unless you use a tool like EmailMeter.
+No — a shared mailbox does not require its own license in Microsoft 365 or Google Workspace.
+But there are exceptions:

-Google Workspace: No separate license needed for the mailbox.
+Google Workspace: No separate license needed.
 Members use their existing Workspace accounts.
+Storage counts against your domain's pooled storage.

-In Microsoft 365, a shared mailbox does not require its own license under standard conditions.
-Here's the complete picture:
+No, a shared mailbox in Microsoft 365 does not require its own license under standard conditions.

 What's included for free